-We are here for good.
-The Luzerne Foundation helps people create funds to do good things today and lasting good for tomorrow.
-It is a simple, personal and powerful way to give back to your community.
+We are “here for good.”
+The Luzerne Foundation helps people create funds to do good today and lasting good for tomorrow.
+The creation of a fund is a simple, personal and powerful way to give back to your community.
 The Luzerne Foundation manages over 318 funds of which no two are exactly alike.
-We understand that donors have many charitable interests.
-The Luzerne Foundation makes it easy for donors to:
+We understand that donors have many charitable interests, and we make it easy for donors to:

 1) find information about local nonprofits that fit their charitable giving goals.

 2) find information about various ways to give.

 3) find information regarding existing funds that fit their charitable giving goals.

 4) find information about starting their own fund within the foundation.

 Funds can be personalized in any combination of the above to meet the donor’s needs.